 Like fruitcake, green bean casserole can be good…but it can also be really, really bad.

-In the BAD cases, they used concentrated cream-of-mushroom soup and canned green beans.
+The most egregious BAD cases involved canned, concentrated cream-of-mushroom soup and canned green beans.

 That isn't happening here.

-I'm going to show you how to make homemade cream of mushroom soup that is so good, you can eat it by itself.
+I'm going to show you how to make homemade cream of mushroom soup that is so good that you can eat it by itself.

 Also, nothing can substitute fresh green beans for this casserole.

-The best news is that this can all be done a day or two in advance, saving you time on the big day.
+The best news is that most of this can be done a day or two in advance, which saves you time on the big day.

 Check out how easy it is to impress your family and friends with this holiday favorite!